 The experts I contacted also feel that most production lines that produce nori are either dedicated to regular non-flavored nori or dry the regular nori sheets in dedicated ovens while the flavored varieties are dried in separate ovens.
 Nevertheless, it is important to know that even if the plain nori was toasted on a line that had toasted flavored nori, there are various halachik reasons not to be overly concerned about it.

-The main concern with nori is insects.
-Nori is a vegetable product and, like all vegetables, it must be checked for bugs.
+The main concern with nori is non-kosher fish or crustaceans.
+Nori is a vegetable product and, like all vegetables, it must be checked for infestation.
 The most common insect invaders are sea horses and mini shrimp.
 Depending on the time of year and particular harvesting method, the infestation levels can vary.
-Checking nori is more difficult than other vegetables products since you are not looking merely at the exterior or a whole vegetable, but multiple layers of the thin toasted sheets wherein the bugs can hide.
+Checking nori is more difficult than other vegetables products since you are not looking merely at the exterior or a whole vegetable, but multiple layers of the thin toasted sheets wherein the non-kosher fish or crustaceans can hide.

 Most companies rely on electronic eyes (lasers) to look for bug infestations and the quality of inspection depends on the country.
 Many hashgachos rely on this laser system but, recently, a major hashgacha that works with nori issued an alert that they do not stand behind their hechsher on all nori sheets due to high levels of insect infestation.
 They now have a mashgiach in the plants checking the nori and are certifying only specific lots.
 Their goal is for the mashgiach to determine how much more effective they need to make the lasers so that they can, once again, be comfortable relying on the laser system.